FastAdaBelief: Improving Convergence Rate for Belief-based Adaptive Optimizers by Exploiting Strong Convexity: Experiments

 \section{Experiments}

-In this section, we conduct two groups of experiments to verify that our proposed algorithm works excellently for standard optimization problems in both cases of strong and non-strong convexity.
-In the first group, we consider a strongly convex optimization problem of mini-batch $\ell_2$-regularized softmax regression; in the second group, we apply our algorithm into non strongly convex cases of deep training tasks with the traditional softmax function.
+In this section, we conduct two groups of experiments to verify that our proposed algorithm works excellently for benchmark optimization problems in cases of strong convexity and non-convexity.
+In the first group, we consider a strongly convex optimization problem of mini-batch $\ell_2$-regularized softmax regression; in the second group, we apply our algorithm to non-convex cases of deep training tasks with the traditional softmax function.
 To be specific, the traditional softmax function is generally convex but not strongly convex when the data is uniformly distributed.
-In some extreme cases such as sparse or imbalanced data, for example, when a certain category does not appear in the training set, softmax may even not satisfy convexity~\cite{Liu2016}, \cite{Martins2016}.
-To examine the effectiveness of FastAdaBelief in real scenarios, we intentionally conduct the second group of experiments on image classification with CNN and language modeling with LSTM respectively, both of which are commonly seen in practice.
+For this reason, the softmax function does not often satisfy convexity in deep neural network applications due to the sparsity of data and the nonlinearity of deep neural networks \cite{Song2020,Luox2019}.
+Therefore, deep learning tasks are generally non-convex optimization problems \cite{Liu2016}.
+To examine the effectiveness of FastAdaBelief in real scenarios, we intentionally conduct a second group of experiments on image classification with CNN and language modeling with LSTM respectively, both of which are commonly seen in practice.
 In all of our experiments, the source codes are implemented in the torch 1.1.0 module of python 3.6 and executed on $4\times1080$ti GPUs.
-Furthermore, we compare FastAdaBelief with other algorithms in both experiments, including SGD \cite{Sutskever2013}, Adam \cite{Kingma2015}, Yogi \cite{Zaheer2018}, AdaBound \cite{Luo2019}, AdaBelief \cite{Zhuang2020}, SAdam \cite{Wang2020}.
+Furthermore, we compare FastAdaBelief with the other algorithms in both experiments, including SGD \cite{Sutskever2013}, Adam \cite{Kingma2015}, Yogi \cite{Zaheer2018}, AdaBound \cite{Luo2019}, AdaBelief \cite{Zhuang2020} and SAdam \cite{Wang2020}.
+We independently execute the experiments 5 times, and finally report the top-1 of them, which follows \cite{Zhuang2020},\cite{Zaheer2018}.